fabricai/invoice-prediction-trivial-sample/README.md

 Artificial Intelligence in accounting is quickly gaining interest in larger corporations and government agencies, who are trying to both increase quality and lower cost of their purchase invoice processes.

-Nowadays, it seems that traditional RPA and manual rule-based solutions have seen their time in the spotlight, and everyone is either planning to, actively investigating on how to implement a custom Deep Learning AI into their purchase invoice processes.
+Nowadays, it seems that traditional RPA and manual rule-based solutions have had their time in the spotlight, and everyone is either

+-   planning to, or
+-   actively investigating on how to

+implement a custom Deep Learning AI into their purchase invoice processes.

-Currently most [advanced Deep Learning AI solutions](https://fabricai.fi/) are currently used by everyday SMEs who are using Netvisor, Procountor, Fivaldi or Tripletex as their accounting software.
+Currently most [advanced Deep Learning AI solutions](https://fabricai.fi/) are used everyday by SMEs who are using Netvisor, Procountor, Fivaldi or Tripletex as their accounting software.

-This repository is meant to be a warning to anyone who is planning to invest in a custom AI project without a deeper understanding on what an AI is and how it actually works.
-With this repository, anyone with minimal coding experience can train their own Deep Learning AI with Tensorflow to predict purchase invoices' `routing`, `cost centers`, `accounts` and `vatStatuses`.
+This repository is meant to be a warning to anyone who is planning to invest in a custom AI project:

+-   without a deeper understanding on what an AI is, and
+-   how an AI actually works.

+With this repository, anyone with minimal coding experience and no AI experience, can train their own Deep Learning AI with Tensorflow to predict purchase invoices' `routing`, `cost centers`, `accounts` and `vatStatuses`.

+## Note

 There are currently [off-the-shelf options](https://github.com/fabricai/ai-inside) for purchase invoice AI that can be objectively compared and evaluated.